Enka İnşaat ve Sanayi A.Ş.: Operations

-Enka is a global engineering and construction company headquartered in Istanbul, Turkey.
+ENKA is a global engineering and construction company headquartered in Istanbul, Turkey.
 In addition to engineering and construction, its operations include energy, real estate, trading, and manufacturing.
 The company has been involved in the construction of power plants, airports, bridges, pipelines, motorways, business towers and shopping centers.
 Mehmet Tara is president and chairman of the board, as of 2022.
-As of May 2017, Enka employed 31,237 people.
-Enka is publicly traded in Borsa, Istanbul (BIST).
+As of May 2017, ENKA employed 31,237 people.
+ENKA is publicly traded in Borsa Istanbul (BIST).

-Enka has employed approximately 200,000 people in its projects abroad.
+ENKA has employed approximately 200,000 people in its projects abroad.
 The company has carried out around 500 projects in more than 30 countries including Albania, Algeria, Cameroon, Kazakhstan, Libya, the Netherlands, Nepal, Oman, Romania, Russia, Saudi Arabia, Sierra Leone, Tajikistan, and Ukraine.

+As of 2025, ENKA had entered additional markets, including Bulgaria, Germany, Kosovo, Mozambique, North Macedonia, Serbia, Puerto Rico, and the Bahamas, bringing the total number of countries in which it had delivered projects to nearly 60.

-Enka was listed at #270 on Forbes "Global 2000: World's Best Employers" in 2017.
+ENKA was listed at #270 on Forbes "Global 2000: World's Best Employers" in 2017.

+ENKA launched a new business line focused on data center construction and operations through its newly established company, ENKA Data Solutions, in 2025.

+In late 2025, ENKA's subsidiary, ENKA UK Properties Ltd., acquired the Park House office building in the United Kingdom, which has an approximate floor area of 18,000 m^{2}, as part of ENKA's global real estate portfolio.